iksnae/knockoutmde/README.md

 ## Testing

-The project uses Vitest and Testing Library for unit and component testing.
+The project uses Vitest and Testing Library (with Svelte 5 support) for unit and component testing.
 The test coverage includes:

 - **Utilities**: Tests for path handling and metadata utilities
 - **i18n Module**: Tests for localization setup and functionality